What is Notes and Thoughts?

 Math formulas: Display math formulas beautifully using LaTeX notation (free for all plans) → Math Formula Guide

 You can insert images stored on your device or take photos with your camera directly into notes.
-Inserted images are automatically uploaded to Google Drive and synced with your reading logs.
+No Google account is required.

 Steps to Insert Images